bruneval/molgw.org/docs/faq.md

 *The list of answered questions is being built.
 If your question is not in the list, please contact us.*

+You may also consult the [Discussions](https://github.com/bruneval/molgw/discussions) section on our github page.

 ---
 ## Compilation